cucumber007/publish/mdtc/favourable-countries.md

 # Favourable countries

-During the turmoil the countries are "fall to it's resource basis" - the globalization ends, regionalization starts, and the old power centers are not able to get their resources from the far away places anymore.

-The base of the power shift to renewable resources.
+During the turmoil, countries "fall to their resource basis"—globalization ends, regionalization begins, and old power centers lose access to distant resources.
+The base of power shifts to renewable resources and local self-sufficiency.

-The countries that have a lot of local key resources (food, energy, key production) compared to it's population are called "favourable countries".
+The countries that have a high ratio of local key resources (food, energy, key production) to their population are called "favourable countries."
+These countries are better positioned to maintain stability and preserve societal structures during the turmoil.

+## Characteristics of favourable countries:

+- **Abundance of renewable resources**: Access to water, arable land, and renewable energy sources.
+- **Low population density**: Ensures that resources are sufficient to meet the needs of the population.
+- **Geographical advantages**: Natural barriers or isolation that protect against external conflicts.
+- **Self-sufficiency**: Ability to produce essential goods locally, reducing dependence on imports.

-The concept of "favourable countries" is appliend only for the turmoil period.
-During the modern the success is more dependent on the consolidation of power that lead to faster technological development and scale of the production.
+The concept of "favourable countries" applies only during the turmoil period.
+In the modern period, success depends more on the consolidation of power, technological development, and production scale.

-In the current turmoil (2020-2050) the list of favourable countries is:
+In the current turmoil (2020-2050) the list of favourable countries and areas is:

 - Ukraine
 - Canada
 - Kazakhstan